stfxecutables/df-analyze/README.md

 As above, target categorical variables are deflated, except when a target class has less than 30 samples.
 This deflation arguably should be *much* more
-agressive: when doing e.g. 5-fold analyses on a dataset with such a target variable, each test fold would be expected to be 20% of the samples, so about 6 representatives of this class.
+aggressive: when doing e.g. 5-fold analyses on a dataset with such a target variable, each test fold would be expected to be 20% of the samples, so about 6 representatives of this class.
 This is highly unlikely to result in reliable performance estimates for this class, and so only introduces noise